-The experts from Pavana GmbH assess the impact of external factors on wind conditions at your particular wind farm site:
+Our experts evaluate the influence of external factors on the wind conditions of your specific wind farm site:

-- The wind data that is representative of the site is adjusted to produce a long-term representative value (usually between 10 and 20 years).
-Using a suitable flow model, the long-term representative wind data is then modelled at the positions of the planned turbines at their hub height.
+- The site-representative wind data or operational data are adjusted to a long-term representative level (usually between 10 and 20 years).
+A suitable flow model is used to simulate the long-term representative data to the positions of the later turbines at their hub heights.

-- Next, these position-specific wind conditions are combined with the performance characteristics of the planned wind turbine and a potential energy yield is calculated for each single wind turbine at these positions.
+- In the next step, these position-specific wind conditions are combined with the power characteristics of the planned WTs and a potential energy yield at each of these positions is determined.

-- Using another physical model, the loss through wakes from other turbines is determined.
-The result is the yield for the farm.
-Losses for other location factors and system conditions are deducted from this.
-These include network and transmission losses, the unavailability of the wind turbine, infrastructure or grid, and operating restrictions that are required to reduce acoustic noise or imposed for the protection of birdlife.
+- Using another physical model, the loss due to shading between the turbines is determined.
+The result is the parking yield.
+Losses for other site conditions as well as system conditions are subtracted from it.
+These are, for example, the grid and transmission losses, the unavailability of the WT, the infrastructure or the grid as well as operational restrictions due to noise or for the protection of birds and bats.

-The results of this expert report essentially constitute the valuation basis of a wind farm with a view to the energy yield.
-They underpin the profitability analyses and the rating of the location-specific site quality as a basis for the remuneration level in the current Renewable Energy Sources Act (EEG).
-They are therefore a safe bet.
+The results of these expert opinions essentially form the basis for evaluating a wind farm in terms of energy yield.
+They are the basis for profitability calculations and the classification of the site-specific site quality as the basis for the remuneration level in the respective current EEG.